 Let any such gentleman imagine himself in Brussels, Paris, Munich, or Rome with a few enlightened Liberal politicians, and saying to them, I shall put a case and on it ask a question.
-Given a United Kingdom of thirty-five millions, which includes one section of five millions, three-fourths Roman Catholics, one-fourth Protestants, the Catholics being what you call fanatically clerical, the Protestants being what in England is called intensely bigoted; and the Catholics, moreover, being organized in seventeen hundred committees presided over in almost every case by a priest.
+Given a United Kingdom of thirty-five millions, which includes one section of five millions, three-fourths Roman Catholics, one-fourth Protestants, the Catholics being what you call fanatically clerical, the Protestants being what in England is called intensely bigoted; and the Catholics, moreover, being organized in seventee11 hundred committees presided over in almost every case by a priest.
 They demand that the National Legislature shall cease to make laws for the two parties in common, and shall leave to the local majority all legislation for both parties.
 That is the case.
-The question is this: Would it be the policy of a Liberal statesman, because he could not otherwise content the Catholics, and was threatened with the terrors of the priests and their flocks, to withdraw from the five millions the moderating balance of the thirty?
+The question is this: Would it be the policy of a Liberal statesman, because he could not otherwise content the Catholics and the catholics and the could not otherwise content the catholics and the could not otherwise content the catholics and the catholic and the ca tent the Catholics, and was threatened with the terrors of the priests and their flocks, to withdraw from the five millions the moderating balance of the thirty?
 A Liberal statesman! they would cry, Impossible, the very idea is wild.
 Well, then, would it be the policy of a Conservative statesman?
 At this question a doctor would say, distinguo:-If he were a moderate Conservative, no; if he were a clerical and a reactionary, he might.
 Liberals in those countries know more than Englishmen can know what is meant by being ruled by a thin agricultural population, itself ruled by priests.

-Now, I say, as a mere matter of fact, that the only man fully capable of judging what are the true bearings of the proposed changes is one who has resided, not visited, in Munster or Connaught; or else one who has resided in the Neapolitan or Roman States when they were under the rule of the priests; in the one case ostensibly, in the other mediately through the King and Court.
+Now, I say, as a mere matter of fact, that the only man fully capable of judging what are the true bearings of the proposed changes is one who has resided, not visited, in Munster or Connaught; or else one who has resided in the Neapolitan or Roman States when they Were under the rule of the priests; in the one case ostensibly, in the other mediately through the King and Court.
 Men who have resided in Ulster or Leinster know pretty well.